MondialDatabase/postgres-database/README.md

 3. Run `sh build-db.sh` to build the Mondial database schema.
    NOTE: This will not do a clean rebuild of the database.
 If this is desired (e.g. due to a schema change), execute an `docker volume rm mondial-database-data` command first.
-4. Run `docker-compose -p mondial up --build` to start the web services.
+4. Run `docker-compose up --build` to start the web services.

 To shut down the web services, run `docker-compose -p mondial down`.